LabunskyA/StegoAuth/README.md

 };
 ~~~

-And use them with generic `StegoMachine`:
+And use them with a generic `StegoMachine`:
 ~~~java
 StegoMachine<MyState, MyElement> myMachine = new StegoMachine(
     initialState, new MyContainer<MyElement>(/* loading container */)